beto1810/E-comerce-Company/README.md

 *Note that we need to combine all values of each order to have total values.*

-order_id: unique ID of order
+- order_id: unique ID of order
-payment_sequential: sequence order
+- payment_sequential: sequence order
-payment_type: payment type
+- payment_type: payment type
-payment_installments: full payment (payment_installments = 1) hay installment (payment_installments > 1,total payment is splited to many payments . payment_value equal total payments of all times payment installments)
+- payment_installments: full payment (payment_installments = 1) or installment (payment_installments > 1,total payment is splited to many payments .
-payment_value: giá trị của thanh toán
+- payment_value: payment value (payment_value - equal total payments of all times payment installments)

+<details><summary> 👆 Click to expand Orders Payments Dataset </summary>

 <div align="center">